Auntie Ivy's Poison Ivy Soap contains the simplest of ingredients: lye, high-quality vegetable oils, plant extracts, and clay.

 — Marianne, educator

 We recommend soaping up, rinsing, then lathering again, and letting it sit.
 We think that the clays -- which are said to be effective at pulling toxins out of the skin -- draw the oils out from within the epidermis.
 After a few minutes, rinse and wipe dry with a clean cloth.
 Repeat as needed.
-We find three applications throughout the day are a good idea.

 (*FDA regulations prohibit us from making claims about a soap that has not been tested as a medicine.)